-On the 15th December 1918, Mrs Roberts, of 15, Stone buildings, Winson Street, Winson Green, Birmingham applied for the Victory, British War, 1914 Star & Clasp in respect of her late husband.
+On the 15th December 1918, Mrs. Kate Roberts, of 15, Stone buildings, Winson Street, Winson Green, Birmingham applied for the Victory, British War, 1914 Star & Clasp in respect of her late husband.

-On the 22nd September 1919, Mrs Roberts received her late husbands 14 Star; On the 22nd November 1919 the Clasp and the 18th November 1921 her husbands Victory & British War medals.
+On the 22nd September 1919, Mrs. Kate Roberts received her late husbands 14 Star; On the 22nd November 1919 the Clasp and the 18th November 1921 her husbands Victory & British War medals.

-Octavius is also remembered on St. Michael’s Church War Memorial Ipswich.
+Octavius is also remembered on the war memorial at St. Michael’s Church, Ipswich.